rudolf1/brencher/AI.md

 Backend server ktor

 Project connecting to git repository and fetching all branches.
+Git repository configured on backend side.
+Branches fetched on server side on start and refreshing each 5 minutes.

 On UI user should see entites:
     Branches - all branches present in git repository